Couplet: In English poetry

-In the late seventeenth century and early eighteenth century English rhyming couplets achieved the zenith of their prestige in English verse, in the popularity of heroic couplets.
+In the late seventeenth century and early eighteenth-century English rhyming couplets achieved the zenith of their prestige in English verse, in the popularity of heroic couplets.
 The heroic couplet was used by famous poets for ambitious translations of revered Classical texts, for instance, in John Dryden's translation of the Aeneid and in Alexander Pope's translation of the Iliad.

 Though poets still sometimes write in couplets, the form fell somewhat from favour in English in the twentieth century; contemporary poets writing in English sometimes prefer unrhymed couplets, distinguished by layout rather than by matching sounds.

 In Chinese poetry

 Couplets called duilian may be seen on doorways in Chinese communities worldwide.
-Duilian displayed as part of the Chinese New Year festival, on the first morning of the New Year, are called chunlian (春联).
+Duilian displayed as part of the Chinese New Year festival, on the first morning of the New Year, are called chunlian (春聯; 春联).
 These are usually purchased at a market a few days before and glued to the doorframe.
 The text of the couplets is often traditional and contains hopes for prosperity.
 Other chunlian reflect more recent concerns.
 For example, the CCTV New Year's Gala usually promotes couplets reflecting current political themes in mainland China.

 Some duilian may consist of two lines of four characters each.
 Duilian are read from top to bottom where the first line starts from the right.